ponetteRS/FinalProject/README.md

 iTunes_songs(lst)
-- takes a list of the artist's names on the Billboard artist 100 as input
+- takes in a list of the names of the top 10 artists on the Billboard Artist 100 as input
 - creates a JSON object of the Songs in an iTunes Search for each artist's SONGS ONLY (up to 25 songs per artist)
 - returns a list whose items are each a JSON formatted data structure of the iTunes search for the songs of every artist on the Billboard 100

 iTunes_albums(lst):
-- takes a list of the artist's names on the Billboard artist 100 as input
+- takes a list of the names of the top 10 artists on the Billboard Artist 100 as input
 - creates a JSON object of the Albums in an iTunes Search for each artist's ALBUMS ONLY (up to 25 albums per artist)
 - returns a list whose items are each a JSON formatted data structure of the iTunes search for the albums of every artist on the Billboard 100